openfl/OpenFLDevelopersGuide/http-communications/README.md

 | contentType | The MIME content type of any data sent with the URL request.
 If no contentType is set, values are sent as |
 | data | An object containing data to be transmitted with the URL request. |
 | digest | A string that uniquely identifies the signed Adobe platform component to be stored to (or retrieved from) the Adobe® Flash® Player cache. |
 | method | The HTTP request method, such as a GET or POST.
-(Content running in the AIR application security domain can specify strings other than &quot;GET&quot; or &quot;POST&quot; as the method property.
-Any HTTP verb is allowed and &quot;GET&quot; is the default method.
+(Content running in the AIR application security domain can specify strings other than "GET" or "POST" as the method property.
+Any HTTP verb is allowed and "GET" is the default method.
 See

 "AIR security" on page 1076